loyjoy/academy/experiences/functions/functions.md

   ##  How does it work?
-    Functions return a value which you can compare with a fixed value, the value of a variable, or with the return value of a different function
+    Functions return a value which you can compare with a fixed value, the value of a variable, or with the return value of a different function.

 ![Condition - function](condition_function.png "Condition function")